 As we move into May, the football season reaches the business end as the big guns look to restore order in the Barclay’s Premier League following the epic triumph of 5000-1 shots Leicester City last season.
 The likes of Guardiola, Klopp, Wenger, Mourinho and Conte will no doubt be fighting out the finish this time around.
 The FA Cup Final will bring the curtain down on the domestic season on Saturday 27th May.
 Fans will also have one eye on the Champions’ League; will one of the English sides make it through to the Final for the first time since Chelsea famously lifted the trophy in 2012?

 Other major events to look out for as Spring draws to a close at the end of May are the BMW PGA Championships at Wentworth, the Aviva Premiership Final at Twickenham, and the start of the international cricket season, as England welcome the ‘Proteas’ of South Africa for the three match One Day International Series with fixtures at Headingley, the Ageas Bowl (Southampton) and Lords.

 Whatever takes your fancy, we at Gala Events are delighted to offer top class hospitality options at all major sporting events.
-For further details of everything we have to offer for 2017, please check out our website, or call one of the team on 0800 195 4250.
+For further details of everything we have to offer, please check out our website, or call one of the team on 0800 195 4250.